Aerzas/faering/README.md

 **Exposed port**

 Traefik automatically map the port 80 to the container port if a single port is exposed.
 If multiple ones or none are described in the `Dockerfile` of the container, mapped port must be specified in a label.
+It is advised to always specify mapped port to avoid surprises.

 docker-compose.yml
 ```yaml